macs30123-s23/final-project-pornhub-scholars/README.md

 Overall, we found quite a large number of comments were sexist.
 We additionally got quite positive sentiment analysis results, but there could be errors in our models.
 In particular, these language models were not trained specifically on text content that was sexually explicit in nature.
 Therefore, we believe that the sentiment analysis results and the sexism classification results might be skewed.
 Overall, we feel we are underestimating the amount of sexism in the comments and overestimating the positive sentiment in the comments.

+A subset of comments by classifier is available at the link [CONTENT WARNING](#content-warning)

 #### Data Exploration

 Regarding the number of upvotes, we found that overall the average number of upvotes was around 8 upvotes.
 For the number of people using Pornhub, this number was lower than we were expecting.
 However, considering the design of the platform and the fact that people are largely using Pornhub to watch videos and not interact with other consumers, it makes sense that the number of upvotes would be small.